 Archimedes was a great mathematician, physicist, engineer, inventor, and astronomer of his age.
-But generally, he is considered to be the greatest mathematician of antiquity and one of the greatest of all time. .
+But generally, he is considered to be the greatest mathematician of antiquity and one of the greatest of all time.
 His contributions in geometry revolutionised the subject and his methods anticipated the integral calculus 2,000 years before Newton and Leibniz.
 He was also a thoroughly practical man who invented a wide variety of machines including pulleys and the Archimidean screw pumping device.
 He was born 287 BC in the seaport city of Syracuse, Sicily.
 He was the son of Phidias who was an astronomer.
-Though he…
+Though he had…

 Satyendra Nath Bose was a Bengali Indian physicist, specializing in mathematical physics.
 He was well-known for his work “Quantum mechanics” in the early 1920s, providing the foundation for Bose-Einstein statistics and the theory of the Bose-Einstein condensate.
 He was born on January 1, 1894 in Calcutta.
 He was the eldest son of Surendranath and Amodini Devi.
 His father was employed in the Engineering Department of the East India Railway.
 He knew many languages and also could play Esraj (a musical instrument similar to violin) very well.
 Sateyendra nath Bose began his education at an elementary school and after that he…